Floydlang/floyd/docs/floyd_studio.md

+TODO: This is a rough mockup of the interactive tool.

 This document describes the visual and interactive development environment for Floyd.

 You need to learn about Floyd Speak and Floyd Systems in their respective manuals.
 This document is only about the developent editor itself.